Daktor99/FantasyBasketball/README.md

          * Sample Request Body:
             * `{ "team_name: "fake", "owner_id": 4, "league_id": 1 }`
       * `PUT /fantasyTeams`
          * Description: This endpoint receives the details of a team to update.
-The user must be provided as a JSON, sent in the body of the POST request.
+The user must be provided as a JSON, sent in the body of the PUT request.
 The JSON in the request body must provide the team_id, and all other fields are optional.
          * Sample Request Body:
             * `team_id` (Type: Integer)
             * `team_name` (Type: String)